Saturday, Mar 9th, 2019

 As a Producer with Fanaticus Entertainment, Eric has been involved with all aspects of the documentary from pre-production through distribution.
-Eric is currently Producing a feature for Justin Chon (Director of GOOK, which won an audience award at Sundance in 2017).
+Eric is currently Producing a feature for Justin Chon called MS PURPLE, which was in the US Dramatic Competition at Sundance in 2019.
 Coming out of the University of Georgia, Eric doubled in Finance and Film Production - and is working on his MBA at Pepperdine University.
 He previously consulted with Otter Media on their strategy and corporate development team and worked in development at Georgeville Entertainment, Flynn Picture Company, and Scott Rudin Productions.

 Polo Orisha - Assistant Editor, Cinematographer, Sound Editor, & Motion Graphic Designer